Nicole Malliotakis: Tenure

 New York's 11th congressional district covers Staten Island and a portion of southern Brooklyn.

 In January 2021, Malliotakis was appointed as the Assistant Minority Whip for the Republican Conference, the House Committees On Foreign Affairs and Transportation & Infrastructure, as well as the Select Subcommittee on the Coronavirus.

 On February 4, 2021, Malliotakis joined 10 other Republican House members and all Democrats in voting to strip Marjorie Taylor Greene of her House Education and Labor Committee and House Budget Committee assignments in response to controversial political statements she had made.
 Malliotakis called Greene’s comments "extraordinarily offensive and hurtful to thousands of 9/11 families and first responders, our Jewish community and many others in my district."

 On November 5, 2021, Malliotakis joined 12 other Republicans in voting for the Infrastructure Investment and Jobs Act, which passed the House 228–206.

 In January 2023, Malliotakis was selected to serve on the House Committee on Ways and Means in the 118th Congress; she is the only House member from New York City to serve on the committee this term and the first Republican from the city to serve on the committee in 30 years.

 On July 3, 2025, Malliotakis voted in favor of the One Big Beautiful Bill Act, which was signed into law by President Donald Trump the following day.

 As of 2025, Malliotakis is the only Republican representing New York City in Congress.

+On February 3, 2026 she announced that SSG Michael H. Ollis of Staten Island would posthumously have his Distinguished Service Cross elevated to the Medal of Honor after it had been approved by President Donald Trump.

+In April 2026, Malliotakis was one of six Republicans who joined all Democrats in voting to grant Temporary Protected Status to approximately 350,000 Haitian immigrants, despite efforts by Donald Trump to terminate the program.